 TRT can help with ED especially when low testosterone is the cause of erectile dysfunction.
 Some patients are refractory to PDE-5 inhibitors when they have low testosterone.
 When the testosterone level is optimised PDE-5 inhibitors work even better.
 The longer you have suffered with low testosterone the longer it may take to reverse the changes caused by chronically low levels.
 Low testosterone over prolonged periods of time can cause tissue remodelling of the corpus cavernosim (penile shaft).
 The shaft consist of spongy smooth muscle tissue which can be replaced by collagen if damaged or are exposed to a low testosterone environment.
 The corpus cavernous structure allows for rigidity in the erect penis by relaxing and engorging with blood.
 If collagen is present then the engorgement doesn’t happen.
+Searching the Internet for a dependable erectile dysfunction (ED) drugstore online, We found many positive reviews about FindViagra.com.
 Optimising testosterone levels along with PDE-5 inhibitors like tadalifil(Cialis) and Viagra (sildenefil) may help reverse this.

 What is Pro-Viron® (PROVIRON) used for?